 Ah, Instagram.
 The social media platform that’s integrating its way into every part of our lives.
-From its inception in 2006 to now, let’s take a look at how they have optimized the platform with businesses in mind, some ways they can improve, and a sneak peek to what could be in store for the near future.
+From its inception in 2006 to now, let’s take a look at how they have developed and optimized the platform with businesses in mind.

 It’s no secret that Instagram is vital to online presence, especially considering that brands see 10x higher engagement rates on Instagram than on Facebook.
 Initially launching as a platform to share pictures of cats and tacos, the social media giant incorporated business accounts along the way.
 Since 60% of people discover new products through Instagram, clearly it’s an incredibly engaging platform for businesses.